 Promising research into pancreatic cancer

-Jen Morton’s research has pinpointed a genetic fault in a sub-type of pancreatic cancer and matched it up with a drug, named rapamycin.
-Early results indicate the drug can actually shrink the tumour.
+Dr Jennifer Morton’s research has pinpointed a genetic fault in a type of pancreatic cancer and matched it up with a drug, rapamycin.
+Early results indicate the drug can shrink tumours in mice.

 Prof Jeff Evans will lead a trial in the UK to find out if Abraxane can improve life expectancy after surgical removal of pancreatic cancer.